Well, well, what do we have here? If it isn't me.

 Not sparing another glance to the woman on his left, he took a step towards the door.
 She was immediate to voice an opinion against it.

-"Uh, I'm sorry, but you need to have a planned appointment to go in."
+"Uh, I'm sorry, but you need to have an appointment to go in."

 "Sir, you're not allowed to enter", she firmly declared, only to go as ignored as before.